nikkitavr/TradeFirm/README.md

 # TradeFirm
-Realization of a web-app for trade firm.
+Realization of c# win-forms app for a trade firm with MSSQL Server.
 Task for course work on discipline 'Databses' in SPBPU